Quick Answer: The blue wire is the negative, or “return” wire.

-This question generally arises when people living in the USA purchase a new light fixture.
 It could be an LED light for the parking lot, or even lighting for a warehouse.
 The lights are following the international colour standard.

 Brown, blue and green wiring is more common globally, compared to black white and green in the USA.
 The Brown wire is the ‘hotwire’, so you have to connect it to the building’s Black wire.
 The Blue wire is negative, so that would be connected to the white wire.